 Coat all interior parts with cooking oil (canola or sunflower oil is perfect).
 This includes your racks and chip tray.
 Switch the appliance on to 270 F and leave to run for 2 to 3 hours.

-In the last hour, bring in the wood chips.
+In the last hour, bring in the wood chips or pellets.
 Have fun with the flavor – applewood, maple or cherry are great starters.
 Add them to the chip tray.
 The smoke will eliminate any “new” smells and season your smoker for future use.

 When the time is up, turn off and leave the door open to air the smoker.